aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

 sampleapp/dist/agentsample.ear.

-Note, the instructions here assume that you have installed the agent successfully and have followed the steps outlined in the Sun Java System Federated Access Manager Policy Agent 3.0 Guide for Sun Java System Application Server 9, including the post-installation steps.
+Note, the instructions here assume that you have installed the agent successfully and have followed the steps outlined in the Sun Federated Access Manager Policy Agent 3.0 Guide for Sun Java System Application Server 9, including the post-installation steps.